 There are a few commonly used port numbers.
 Web traffic uses port 80 and is in fact so common that port 80 is assumed to be appended to the end of a web address by your internet browser and thus can be left off.
 You can test this by typing google.com:80 into your browser's address bar.
 When you press enter, you should go straight to google.
 Now, try typing google.com:6060 into your browser's address bar.
 When you press enter, you will not be connected to google.
 For more information on common ports and which applications use them please see our Port List page.

 In order to fully understand what ports are and how they work, you must first have a solid understanding of IP addresses.
-For more information on IP addresses click here.
-If you have questions, please use our forum as an information source.
-There are many knowledgeable people there who will be happy to answer any questions that you might have.
+This guide offers more information about IP addresses.